usmanmehmood-12/to-do/README.md

 #  Todo Application Backend

 ## Description
 This is the backend for a **Todo App** built with **NestJS**, a progressive **Node.js framework** for building efficient and scalable server-side applications.
-The backend provides RESTful APIs to create users, login, manage tasks, including creating, reading, updating, and deleting tasks.
+The backend provides RESTful APIs to create users, login, manage tasks, including creating, reading, updating, and deleting tasks along with logout functionality.

 ## Backend Setup